alissa-huskey/python-class/docs/exercises/adventure/part-14.md

 In order to do this we'll add a `"damage"` key to some of the dragon dictionaries `MOODS`.
-The value will be a tuple containing the minimum and maximum possible damage that particular dragon might cause.
+The value will be a tuple containing the minimum and maximum possible damage that a particular dragon might cause.

 {{ right }}